-Living in Western Canada all my life, I am no stranger to the cold weather and the need to bundle up.
+I am no stranger to the cold weather and the need to bundle up.
 A good quality base layer can make all the difference in staying warm in sub-zero temperatures – so I have worn my fair share of options.
 I have searched throughout the internet to gain insight on these bottoms and have looked over recommendations of many individuals who have purchased and used them.

 One of the most important parts of any base layer item is its warmth.
 They need to help you stay dry and warm on a long day of skiing.
 Thankfully, this is an area where the Patagonia Capilene Midweight shines.
 They are among the warmest options out there, certainly capable of giving you that little bit of extra heat when you need it most.
 These bottoms are made out of 100% recycled polyester.

 In addition to being warm, these midweight bottoms do it without being overly heavy.
 They remain relatively light and are suitable to wear all year, not only in the harsh cold.
 Their unique knitting pattern helps to trap body heat in the pants and keep us warmer, for longer.

 From the legs to the waistband, these bottoms are quite comfortable.
 In addition to wearing them while skiing or on outdoor winter adventures, you may even be tempted to wear them to lounge around in your home.
 They provide a lot of legroom, aren’t too tight, and are very soft and comfortable for the skin.

 You have a lot of freedom of movement when you are wearing these bottoms, and they will not impede you at all.
 While the comfort is great, the fit can leave a lot to be desired.
 These bottoms are a little bit looser than some would like, especially in the rear.

 They are still good for layering, but might not quite be as easy to layer as bottoms that were a little tighter.
 They are still great under some snow pants, but certainly aren’t the choice if you want something tight and form-fitting.